TastSong/CrazyCar/README_en.md

 :sparkles: **Crazy Car** An online racing game, using Unity game engine development, using Java background and MySQL database

+:loudspeaker: **Crazy Car ** during the development phase, the online database is reset irregularly

 ## Features :point_down:
 :pushpin:  Mandatory version update is supported